GabCas28/Image-Repository/doc/Continuous-Integration.md

 ## GitHub Actions

-Using GitHub Actions, we can reproduce the previous CI with the following code:
+Using GitHub Actions, we can reproduce the previous CI with the following code.
+It includes the cache use for node but not the different node versions.

     name: CI